Tak2009/project_11/README.md

-# README

-## Requirement
+## Requirements

-Using the language of your choice please
-    i. build your own API which calls the API at https://bpdts-test-app.herokuapp.com/, ii. and returns
+i. build your own API which calls the API at https://bpdts-test-app.herokuapp.com/,

+ii. and returns:

     a) people who are listed as either living in London,
     b) or whose current coordinates are within 50 miles of London.

 ###################################################################################################################################################################################